 These websites receive millions of visitors in a month, just because they have applied SEO tactics for great SERP positions.

-Welcome to this detailed article about WordPress SEO, where you can learn the essentials of WordPress SEO.
-The ideas mentioned below range from advice for beginners to experienced WordPress users.
-I hope that once you finish reading this article, you can easily understand what SEO is and how you can optimize your WordPress website or blog for better SERP and traffic.
+Welcome to this detailed article, where you can learn the essentials of SEO optimization for WordPress.
+The ideas mentioned below range from advice for beginners to experienced users.
+I hope that once you finish reading this article, you can easily understand what SEO is and how you can optimize your WordPress website SEO for better rankings and traffic.

 Sounds good?
 Let’s dive right in.